John Billman

-John Arthur Billman (December 1, 1919 – March 16, 2012) was an American football guard who played two seasons in the All-America Football Conference with the Brooklyn Dodgers and Chicago Rockets.
-He was drafted by the Philadelphia Eagles in the eleventh round of the 1943 NFL Draft.
-He played college football at the University of Minnesota and attended Edison High School in Minneapolis, Minnesota.
+John Arthur Billman (December 1, 1919 – March 16, 2012) was an American professional football guard who played two seasons in the All-America Football Conference (AAFC) with the Brooklyn Dodgers and Chicago Rockets.
+He was selected by the Philadelphia Eagles in the eleventh round of the 1943 NFL draft after playing college football at the University of Minnesota.

-Early years
+Early life

-Billman played high school football for the Edison High School Tommies.
+Billman played high school football at Edison High School in Minneapolis, Minnesota.

 College career

 Billman played for the Minnesota Golden Gophers from 1939 to 1942.
 He played in the East–West Shrine Game on January 1, 1943.
 He graduated with in 1943 with a BA in Liberal Arts and an associates degree in Mortuary Science.
 Billman also joined Sigma Alpha Epsilon while at the University of Minnesota.

 Military career

 Billman joined the Navy V7 program in 1941 and received orders for active duty the morning after his college graduation.
 He trained in motor torpedo boat operations and was a PT boat captain with Squadron 9 in the South Pacific.
 He was discharged in May 1946.